WiiLink24/web/src/content/guide/demae.md

 5. Press A to install the selected WADs.

-> If you happen to get Error -1022 when installing Food Channel (Deliveroo) (English).wad, uninstall the channel by selecting the WAD with - and pressing A. Then, re-install the WAD.
+<l class="notice warn fullwidth"> If you happen to get Error -1022 when installing Food Channel (Deliveroo) (English).wad, uninstall the channel by selecting the WAD with - and pressing A. Then, re-install the WAD. </l>

 #### Section V - Setting up Address Information

-> WiiLink never stores your personal data.
+<l class="notice info fullwidth"> WiiLink never stores your personal data.
 For more information on what is used, read our [Privacy Policy](https://theoldnet.com/get?url=https%3A%2F%2Fdemae.wiilink24.com%2Fprivacypolicy&year=2022&scripts=false&decode=false).
-(Currently archived, as new page is being worked on)
+(Currently archived, as new page is being worked on) </l>

 For this particular version of Food Delivery Channel, you don’t have to have accurate address information, as that is needed to be set up on the Deliveroo app.
 However, you’ll still need to go to the menu first before you can use Food Delivery Channel.